Kyle Busch Thought He Was ‘Going To Puke’ During NASCAR Charlotte Race

 “He was hot, really hot.
 And he said that in the car towards the end of the race, I’m going to need some help,” Gibbs said.
 “The emergency group did a good job.
 I think he was fine.
 He stood up and said he felt OK.”

 Busch currently sits two spots above the cutoff point in the standings, with 41 playoff points in hand.
-But he admits he wish he had more of a buffer heading to Talladega Superspeedway, given the track’s unpredictable nature.
+But he admits he wishes he had more of a buffer heading to Talladega Superspeedway, given the track’s unpredictable nature.

 Thumbnail photo via Jim Dedmon/USA TODAY Sports Images